Rudis1261/blink/README.md

 # Blink
 ### Bluetooth Linux Remote for Android devices

-Where you want to be able to control your Linux Computer, and Wifi is not an option.
+When you want to be able to control your Linux Computer, and Wifi is not an option.
 This is something I wrote, because nothing else on the market seemed to work.

 ### Get the app on the Android AppStore:
 https://play.google.com/store/apps/details?id=co.za.thatguy.blink

 ### Get the Server:
-Follow the instructions to get the server on it's dedicated GitHub page: https://github.com/drpain/blink-server
+Follow the instructions to get the server on its dedicated GitHub page: https://github.com/drpain/blink-server

 And enjoy!